 To keep things simple, we have broken our activities into three core focus areas.
 These include Outdoor Adventure, Team Dynamics and Leadership Training, and Science and Environmental Education.
-Our onsite activities run for 1.5 hours and take place on either our Horizon’s Campus or our Mountain Campus.
-Our offsite activities last between 4 to 5 hours and involve transportation, which we can provide, to a local river, trail, or climbing site.
+Our on-site activities run for 1.5 hours; our off-site activities last between 4 to 5 hours and involve transportation, which we can provide, to a local river, trail, or climbing site.
 Feel free to mix and match activities from different categories as you like.
-However, certain activities are unavailable at different time due to weather and logistical restrictions.
+However, certain activities are unavailable at different times due to weather and logistical restrictions.

 For your convenience, we have listed the activities below.